Joseph Beuys centenary exhibition explores the function of art | DW | 29.03.2021

 In order to explore this question, the curatorial team of Isabella Malz, Catherine Nichols and Eugen Blume added 34 works and ideas by contemporary artists, authors, thinkers and activists to the Beuys retrospective.
 Though these may not refer directly to Beuys and his art, they help the audience enter into a dialogue with the artist — and with each other.

-For the audience's search for answers to the pressing questions of our time is not only reflected in Beuys' work: for example, there are quotes by climate activist Greta Thunberg, and interview with controversial philosopher Michele Houllebecq, and insights by US civil rights activist Angela Davis, Indian ecofeminist activist Vandana Shiva, and Vietnamese Buddhist monk Thich Nhat Hanh.
+For the audience's search for answers to the pressing questions of our time is not only reflected in Beuys' work: for example, there are quotes by climate activist Greta Thunberg, an interview with controversial philosopher Michele Houllebecq and insights from US civil rights activist Angela Davis, Indian ecofeminist activist Vandana Shiva, and Vietnamese Buddhist monk Thich Nhat Hanh.

-A different 'Coyote Ugly': Beuys spent two days locked up with a coyote as part of his action art works

-These voices are juxtaposed with Beuys' quotes that are stuck all over the walls, creating a polyphony of sounds, words and impressions — something that the artist would probably have enjoyed himself.
-Thus, the exhibition almost becomes a work of action art in its own right.
+These voices are juxtaposed with Beuys' quotes, which are stuck all over the walls, creating a polyphony of sounds, words and impressions — something that the artist would probably have enjoyed himself.
+The exhibition almost becomes a work of action art in its own right.

-Then again, this approach is quite truthful to Beuys' understanding of the the concept of art.
-With his works, his actions, his speeches, Joseph Beuys always posed questions that went beyond art and creativity, using art to start debates on the fundamental structures of society, and bringing his audiences into communion with each other.
+Then again, this approach is quite in keeping with Beuys' understanding of the concept of art.
+With his works, his actions and his statements, Joseph Beuys always posed questions that went beyond art and creativity, using art to start debates on the fundamental structures of society and bringing his audiences into communion with each other.

-Still, this is seen as an outstanding example for his talent for self-promotion, but it is unclear where the self-promotion ended and Beuys' authentic self began: For example, Beuys was a co-founder of Germany's Green Party, while hanging out in neo-Nazi circles.
-He promoted the cause of environmentalism, while driving a big Bentley.
-He was staunchly against capitalism, while rubbing shoulders with bankers with sketchy pasts.
+Still, this is seen as an outstanding example of his talent for self-promotion, but it is unclear where the self-promotion ended and Beuys' authentic self began: For example, Beuys was a co-founder of Germany's Green Party, while hanging out in neo-Nazi circles.
+He promoted the cause of environmentalism while driving a big Bentley.
+He was staunchly against capitalism while rubbing shoulders with bankers with sketchy pasts.

 Was Joseph Beuys a visionary, as his ardent admirers believe — or a charlatan hiding under a hat, as his critics say?